Enhance your teaching practice to deepen your impact on your students' engagement and learning.

 In Teaching in Practice you'll:

-You’ll participate in shared seminars and engage in learning activities specific to your chosen elective.
+You’ll participate in collaborative workshops, peer learning communities and engage in activities specific to your chosen specialisation.

 For more detail on learning outcomes, assessment, learning resources and activities, refer to the Programs and Courses website.